 The debit and credit amounts will come out to be the same due to the proration and accounting done by the city.
 Therefore shareholders or property owners will not have to pay additional money to the co-op once the tax abatement assessment has been processed and applied.

-Many people think that something fishy may be going on and that what’s happening is not legal.
+Many think that something fishy may be happening and that what’s happening is not legal.
 But in the case of co-op tax abatement assessments in NYC, they are perfectly legal and are becoming more common these days.

-Again, be sure to check with the NYC Department of Finance to confirm whether or not you and your building qualify for the tax savings.
+Again, check with the NYC Department of Finance to confirm whether or not you and your building qualify for the tax savings.

-Condos in NYC do not get to take advantage of the same tax abatement assessments that co-op developments have access to.
-This all comes down to how ownership of condos is different from co-ops.
-New York views the different development types when it comes to taxes and finances.
+Condos in NYC do not take advantage of the same tax abatement assessments that co-op developments have access to.
+This all comes down to how ownership of condos differs from co-ops, and New York views the different development types regarding taxes and finances.